This post may contain affiliate links. Please read our disclosure policy.

 How to broil salmon

-- Allow to rest a few minutes, then serve.
+Step 5: Allow to rest a few minutes, then serve.

 How long to cook salmon under a broiler

-Baked salmon or broiled salmon.
+Baked salmon or broiled.
 What's the difference?

 What temperature is salmon when it’s done?